About what? What’s ESOF all about?

 ESOF '20 - Amsterdam

 We’re very happy to announce a new festival for university symphony orchestras coming from June 29th to July 3rd 2020 in Amsterdam!
 This festival will be hosted by the University of Amsterdam and Free University of Amsterdam.
 We are very proud and honoured to be able to expand the festival with such esteemed partners!
-More information to come by the end of May 2019!
+More information on the ESOF 2020 A’dam page!

 ESO '20 - Brussels